spu-bigdataanalytics-193/assignment4-Sakshi09wal/README.md

 ### 2. Carrier Counts

-In this part I will **create a notebook** and implement map reduce algorithm and find the carrier counts using Spark.
+In this part I have created spark session and implement map reduce algorithm and calculated carrier counts using Spark.